fritzy/node-azure-media/README.md

 All REST endpoints are in the initialized api lib at api.rest.someendpoint (eg. `api.rest.asset`)

+"data" is a JavaScript object for the appropriate endpoint model documented in the Properties section of each model in [Azure Media Service REST API Reference](http://msdn.microsoft.com/en-us/library/windowsazure/hh973617.aspx).
+Callbacks generally return an object, called a model.
+It uses [VeryModel](https://github.com/fritzy/VeryModel).
+VeryModel instances behave like normal objects.
+If you want a simpler object, call `.toObject()` and use the returned value.

 Each endpoint will have some of the following methods:

 ### update